We have finally installed the final cabinet and the last of the kitchen counters!

 After we finish the last bit of counter, it will be time to tile the backsplash!
 I’m so excited about it!

 The kitchen is really coming together and it’s almost time for the backsplash to be installed.
-Before I get to tiling, I need to trim in the windows in the kitchen.
+Before I get to tiling, I need to trim for the custom home windows in the kitchen.
 There are a few options.
 I can use the same trim as the rest of the house:

 Or I can go super plain with just painted common board as in this inspiration photo: